alllexander1/DesktopAsAService/README.md

     const host = '<Host_IP>';
     ```
     Now the frontend knows the adress of the backend
-3. Open the file Backend/config.js and change the adress of the Print Server Guacd to their host(Probably the same host).
+3. Open the file Backend/config.js and change the adress of the Print Server and Guacd to their host(Probably the same host).
     ```js
     vncPrinterAPI: 'ws://<Host_IP>:8010/vnc/printer',
     guacdHost: '<Guacd_IP>',